Yullik/Continuous-Delivery-with-Docker-and-Jenkins-Second-Edition/README.md

 This book covers the following exciting features:
 * Get to grips with docker fundamentals and how to dockerize an application for the CD process
-* Learn how to use Jenkins on the Cloud environments
+* Learn how to use Jenkins on the Cloud environments//
 * Scale a pool of Docker servers using Kubernetes
 * Create multi-container applications using Docker Compose
 * Write acceptance tests using Cucumber and run them in the Docker ecosystem using Jenkins